raminjafary/nuxt-cache-module/README.md

-# nuxt-redis
+# Nuxt module for universal caching
-> Integrate redis with Nuxt
+> Cache components and pages on the server and the client